 Simple Slate Paving

-A great way to complement your driveway is through slate paving.
-Stylish, yet never too understated, the slate will draw more attention to your drive.
-It’ll also never distract too much from any brilliant plant or flower beds you have set up.
-Slate is perfect for easily manageable landscape design as it’s simple to clean and keep looking great.
+A great way to complement your driveway or parking space is through slate paving.
+Stylish, yet never too understated, the slate will draw more attention to your drive and parking spaces.
+It’ll also never distract too much from any brilliant plant you have set up.
+Slate is perfect for easily manageable low maintenance landscape design as it’s simple to clean and looks great round your parking area.